abel-research/OpenLimb/README.md

 Many patient anatomy, surgery and disease factors can influence the socket design; however, few researchers have access to volumetric medical imaging data required to perform biomechanical analysis of socket designs.

-openlimb is a resource which contains a statistical description of transtibial amputated residual limbs based upon MRI scan data collected by the University of Southampton, UK, and Flinders University, Australia, in ethically-approved research projects.
+OpenLimb is a resource which contains a statistical description of transtibial amputated residual limbs based upon MRI scan data collected by the University of Southampton, UK, and Flinders University, Australia, in ethically-approved research projects.
 These descriptions include the external surface of the residual limb, the distal femur, patella, and residual tibia and fibula  (Figure 1, below).

 <p align="center">
   <img src="../main/abstract/Process.png" alt="Generating a transtibial residual limb Statistical Shape Model from MRI data (1), segmented, aligned and registered (2) to produce a mean shape (3) and principal modes of shape variability (4) shown in anterior and lateral views, with associated variance %" width="600"/>